 16th Apr 2020

-As the trade association for zoos and aquariums, BIAZA is working hard to help the zoo and aquarium sector in this unprecedented situation.
+As the association for zoos and aquariums, BIAZA is working hard to help the zoo and aquarium sector in this unprecedented situation.

 Dr Madelon Willemsen, CEO of BIAZA, said: